Project content and resources

 Project attainment

-This article guides you through the process of how you can record the attainment of skills and knowledge objectives on a project-by-project basis, if you have decided as a school not to use the timetable or record pupil attainments after each lesson. ...
+This article guides you through the process of how you can record the attainment of skills and knowledge objectives on a project-by-project basis, if you have decided as a school not to use the My planner function or record pupil attainments after ...